List of Foster's Home for Imaginary Friends episodes

 Foster's Home for Imaginary Friends is an American animated television series created by Craig McCracken for Cartoon Network.
-The series centers on Mac, an eight-year-old boy who is pressured by his mother to abandon his imaginary friend Bloo, who moves into an orphanage for imaginary friends and is kept from adoption so that Mac can visit him daily.
-The episodes center on the day-to-day adventures and predicaments in which Mac, Bloo and other characters get involved.
+The series follows Mac, an eight-year-old boy who is pressured by his mother to abandon his imaginary friend, Bloo.
+Bloo subsequently moves into an orphanage for imaginary friends, where he is allowed to remain on the condition that Mac visits him daily.
+Episodes focus on the everyday adventures and predicaments involving Mac, Bloo, and the home's other residents.

-The series premiered on August 13, 2004, with the 90-minute pilot episode "House of Bloo's", and ended on May 3, 2009, with the episode "Goodbye to Bloo".
-The series ran for six seasons consisting of 13 episodes apiece.
-Animated shorts aired from 2006 to 2007.
+The series premiered on August 13, 2004, with the 90-minute pilot episode "House of Bloo's", and concluded on May 3, 2009, with "Goodbye to Bloo".
+It ran for six seasons, each consisting of 13 episodes.
+A series of animated shorts also aired between 2006 and 2007.